unlovedme/DahuaEventhHandler/docs/CONTRIBUTION.md

 6. Issue that pull request!

 ## Report bugs using Github's [issues](https://github.com/bitnami-labs/kubewatch/issues)
-We use GitHub issues to tr
+We use GitHub issues to track public bugs.
+Report a bug by [opening a new issue](); it's that easy!

+## Write bug reports with detail,